decentraland/old-documentation/_posts/development-guide/2018-02-14-click-events.md

       } else if (e.pointerId == 2) {
         log("Pressed secondary button")
       }
+    },
-    }
+    { button: ActionButton.ANY }
   )
 )
 ```

-Players will see the multiple different actions that are available stacked up over each other.
-If an entity has also an `OnPointerUp` component,

--->
+Players will see a single label when hovering over the entity, so make sure it's clear that there are multiple ways to interact with it.

 ## Properties of button events